1. Dollis Hill Estate

 3. Gladstone Park

 In 1899 Willesden Urban District Council decided that they needed to acquire another public open space before all the land was built over.
 (In 1841 the parish of Willesden had under 3,000 inhabitants, in 1871 over 15,000, in 1891 over 60,000, and by 1905 over 100,000.)
 They had already provided Queen's Park and Roundwood Park, and there was considerable local opposition to spending £30,000 of ratepayers' money on another park.
 However, the council managed to get contributions from, amongst others, Middlesex County Council, London County Council, Hampstead Vestry and Hendon District Council, and private donations and promises from individuals, to make up the full cost of £51,304.
-The house and approximately 96 acres of land to the south of Dollis Hill Lane were bought from Robert Finch, who continued to farm the land to the north of the lane.
-William Gladstone had died the year before, so they decided to name the park in his honour.
-This produced more opposition from his political opponents.
-However, the park was opened by Lord Aberdeen on 25th May 1901.

 4. Mark Twain at Dollis Hill